Exploring Go's Standard Library and Tooling

 }

-We can compile like so: go tool compile -o main.o main.go
+We can compile like so: go tool compile -o main.o main.go.

 covdata

-tool can be used for manipulating and generating reports from 2nd-generation coverage testing output files which are produced from running applications or integration tests.
+The covdata tool can be used for manipulating and generating reports from 2nd-generation coverage testing output files which are produced from running applications or integration tests.

 It is part of Go's coverage analysis toolkit, here is a breakdown of the sub commands: